-In line with our management philosophy of tripartite prosperity and our slogan-"serving the community by building trust"-we will continue to fully respond to customers' needs, and through the combined efforts of executives and employees, strive to fulfill our mission as a regional financial institution.
+This fiscal year is the first of Smart Shinkin Stock 2025, our new medium-term management plan.
+The aim of the plan is once again for us to be our customers' number one financial partner for problem resolution and for close ties to the region.
+We will drive these efforts in two key areas: marking a new start with the region, and forging full steam ahead toward the future.
+In addition, in line with our management philosophy of tripartite prosperity and our slogan-"serving the community by building trust"-we will continue to be able to fully respond to customers' needs, and through the combined efforts of executives and employees, strive to fulfill our mission as a regional financial institution.

-This report presents in an easy-to-understand manner the management policies and the current status of operations of the Osaka City Shinkin Bank.
-We hope that its perusal may contribute to a fuller understanding of our operations, and that we may continue to enjoy your patronage and support.
+This report has been created to give a fuller understanding of the management policies and the current status of operations of the Osaka City Shinkin Bank.
+We hope that we can continue to enjoy your even greater patronage and support.